 Cooking Tips and Tricks

 1. Turn the music up!
 Music really can set the mood… whether I need motivation or to just relax.
 So, I often have my music on when I’m in the kitchen.

 2. I like how cooking at home allows me to be in control of what is in my food.
 For example, I rarely add salt to my food (except when baking) and I always reduce the amount of sugar a recipe calls for.

 3. Since I keep my meals simple, I’m usually in the kitchen for 30 minutes max at a time.
 I love my kitchen, but I don’t want to spend all day there!

 4. Generally, I stick to recipes that are familiar to me.
 Even better, I love preparing meals when I don’t even have to “read” a recipe.
 However, at least a few times a month I do like to try something new.
 I know a recipe is a keeper when it’s quick, tasty and (mostly) healthy.

 5. First thing in the morning I quickly review the plan for the day and do whatever I can ahead of time.
-It’s especially important to know if something needs to marinate.
+It’s especially important to know if something needs to marinate or thaw.